 What is rolled up holiday pay?

-- Irregular hours workers - An irregular hour's worker is defined by regulations as someone who works a number of paid hours in each pay period that is, under the terms of their employment contract, wholly or mostly variable.
+- Irregular hours workers - An irregular hours worker is defined by regulations as someone who works a number of paid hours in each pay period that is, under the terms of their employment contract, wholly or mostly variable.

-- Part-year workers – A part-year worker is someone who is only required to work for part of the year, under the terms of their employment contract.
-These workers neither work the full number of hours worked by full-time workers, nor the full number of weeks worked by part-time workers and must have a gap of at least a week in which they are not required to or paid to work.
+- Part-year workers - A part-year worker is someone who, under the terms of their employment contract, is only required to work for part of the year, with periods of at least one week in which they are not required to work and are not paid.

 Whilst rolled up holiday pay may now be legal in the UK for irregular hour and part-year workers, there can be some risks for businesses using this method of pay.
 These include: